 Neuroscience encompasses areas of medicine that are related to the brain and spine.
-Baylor Scott & White Medical Center – McKinney provides services in several areas of neuroscience, including stroke care, sleep medicine and spine care.
+Baylor Scott & White Medical Center – McKinney provides services in several areas of neuroscience, including neurosurgery, stroke care, sleep medicine and spine care.

 Baylor Scott & White – McKinney is designated as a Primary Stroke Center by the Joint Commission, which means the hospital uses the best medical practices in treating patients experiencing a stroke.